sailpoint-oss/developer.sailpoint.com/products/idn/docs/identity-now/saas-connectivity/connector-customizers/upload.md

 +--------------------------------------+-------------------------+---------+
 ```

-### Building
+### Build the customizer

-Building a connector customizer is similar to building a SaaS Connector, simply execute the command
+Building a connector customizer is similar to building a SaaS Connector.
+Execute this command:

 ```bash
 npm run pack-zip
 ```

-After the build is complete, you should see a message similar to the following:
+After the build is complete, you will see a message like this:

 ```bash
 > my-connector-customizer@0.1.0 pack-zip